-The focus of treatment is to improve the flow of lymph fluid through the affected area.
-This will help reduce swelling and improve the health of the swollen tissue.
-Reducing the swelling will lower your risk of infection, improve your wellbeing and make movement easier.
+The aim of treatment is to improve the flow of lymph fluid through the affected area.
+This will help reduce swelling and improve the health of the swollen tissue, lowering risk of infection, making movement easier and more comfortable, and improving wellbeing.

 Complex lymphoedema therapy (CLT)

-CLT consists of a treatment phase and a maintenance phase.
-During the treatment phase, a lymphoedema practitioner will provide a combination of regular skin care, manual lymphatic drainage (MLD), exercises and compression bandaging to reduce the swelling.
-This phase may last for only a few days or up to several weeks.
+For most people, CLT helps control the symptoms of lymphoedema.
+It includes a treatment phase and a maintenance phase.
+During the treatment phase, a lymphoedema practitioner provides a combination of regular skin care, exercises, manual lymphatic drainage (MLD), and compression bandaging.

 - applied by a trained lymphoedema practitioner